Security-Onion-Solutions/securityonion-docs/upgrade.rst

 Distributed deployments
 -----------------------

-If you have a distributed deployment with a management server and separate sensor boxes and/or search nodes, always update the management server first before updating other boxes.
-Then make sure to update the remaining boxes shortly thereafter.
-This will help to ensure that all boxes in your deployment are running the same code versions and help to avoid any incompatibilities.
+If you have a distributed deployment with a manager node and separate sensor nodes and/or search nodes, always update the manager node first before updating other nodes.
+Then make sure to update the remaining nodes shortly thereafter.
+This will help to ensure that all nodes in your deployment are running the same code versions and help to avoid any incompatibilities.